ChengGongXTU/Visual-Frame/README.md

 Update：

 2017.3.31：
-Now, you can set texture coordinate for each vertex, and load bmp to binding with Triangle mesh.
-You can use some software to build obj model with it bmp image texture, and input them into Visual-Frame to render.
+Now, you can set texture position for each vertex, and load bmp image, to binding with Triangle mesh.
+You can also use some software to build obj model with bmp-texture, and input them into Visual-Frame to render.

-1,texture mapping can be implemented by this Process: create texture Instance -> load texture-> binding it with triangle mesh->render it.
+1,Texture mapping can be implemented by this Process: create texture Instance -> load texture-> binding it with triangle mesh->render it.

-2,set a parameter named "flag" in TriangleMesh class, flag == 0 is vertex-color style, flag == 1 is texture mapping style, and flage == 2 is a cartoon style witch is proposed by Jeff Lander on 'game developer magazine'  in March, 2000.
+2,Set a parameter named "flag" in TriangleMesh class, flag == 0 is vertex-color style, flag == 1 is texture mapping style, and flage == 2 is a cartoon style witch is proposed by Jeff Lander on 'game developer magazine'  in March, 2000.